Regulating Oligopolistic Competition: Conclusion

 \section{Conclusion}

-In economies with incomplete information about firm costs and where consumers make discrete choices over goods, we show that among infinitely many market structures, the socially efficient ones are equivalent to price competition, but with lump-sum transfers and yardstick price caps.
-We refer to these market structures as PRYCE CAP market structures, and they can be implemented without knowledge of individual consumer preferences, realized firm costs, or firm conduct.
+We study the optimal regulation of oligopolistic competition where firms have private information about their costs and consumers make discrete choices over goods.
+We search over a broad class of mechanisms, covering a variety of ways in which firms compete, that implement constrained Pareto efficient allocations.
+The socially efficient mechanisms are equivalent to price competition, but with lump-sum transfers and yardstick price caps.
+We refer to these mechanisms as PRYCE CAP mechanisms, and they can be implemented without knowledge of individual consumer preferences, realized firm costs, or firm conduct.

-To implement a PRYCE CAP market structure, a planner, we presume, has power to verify and enforce competition exclusively on price, regardless of the kinds of complicated competitive conduct that might already prevail in the market.
+To implement a PRYCE CAP mechanism, a regulator, we presume, has power to verify and enforce competition exclusively on price, regardless of the kinds of complicated competitive conduct that might already prevail in the market.
 But upholding price competition is not the unique way to achieve efficiency.
-For certain markets, a clever selection of lump-sum transfers alone might convert an existing inefficient market structure into an efficient one.
-But administering such creative transfers would likely be intractable, and the planner would need unearthly knowledge of the competitive game that firms engage.
-A significant contribution of PRYCE CAP market structures is that they require no such awareness, and they apply to a broad range of potential market environments.
+For certain markets, a clever selection of lump-sum transfers alone might convert an existing inefficient market setting into an efficient one.
+But administering such creative transfers would likely be intractable, and the regulator would need unearthly knowledge of the competitive game that firms engage.
+A significant contribution of PRYCE CAP mechanisms is that they require no such awareness, and they apply to a broad range of potential market environments.

-Hence, if the planner can verify and enforce price competition, the search for efficiency ends with PRYCE CAP market structures.
-In practice, though, a planner might lack such powers entirely or wield them imperfectly.
-A natural implication of our result is that social efficiency is more easily achieved in markets where a planner can plausibly maintain price competition.
+Hence, if the regulator can verify and enforce price competition, the search for efficiency ends with PRYCE CAP mechanisms.
+In practice, though, a regulator might lack such powers entirely or wield them imperfectly.
+A natural implication of our result is that social efficiency is more easily achieved in markets where a regulator can plausibly maintain price competition.
 Or rather, more realistically, markets where posting prices \textit{already} drives the nature of competition are better candidates for reaching efficiency.

 {}

 \begin{spacing}{1.0}

 \textbf{ {Appendix}}